 - Make Objective Judgements:

 Never bet on a game just because you like the teams or athletes involved.
 Not nearly all games give you good odds, so if the value isn't there, you should just stay away.
-In fact, when it comes to games in which you're emotionally invested in, it may make sense to stay away from them altogether since you may not make objective judgements.
+In fact, when it comes to games in which you're emotionally invested in, it may make sense to stay away from them altogether since you may not make objective judgement.

 - Do Not Bet On Too Many Games: